 The 2019 Housing Element would not result in any direct or indirect physical changes to the environment.
 Most of the proposed programs in the Housing Element could increase population growth and demand for utilities as the Housing Element includes many programs to increase housing development.
-However, if the City Council chooses to implement programs that require an amendment to the ILUDC and CLUDC this will trigger environmental review (CEQA) at which time a through review of the impact on utilities will be completed.
-However the analysis below is included as background as it indicates that the City likely does has sufficient existing public facilities to serve potential development that may result from the implementation of the Housing Element programs.
+However, if the City Council chooses to implement programs that require an amendment to the ILUDC and CLUDC this will trigger environmental review (CEQA) at which time a thorough review of the impact on utilities will be completed.

+The analysis below is included as background and in response to a comment from the California Department of Fish and Wildlife on the initial MND.